 A. The HUD Closing Attorney is responsible for downloading the closing submission from the link or other approved media provided by Lender's Counsel.
-The downloaded documents should be placed in a project-specific folder created on the Closing
+The downloaded documents should be placed in a project-specific folder created on the HUD Closing

-Attorney's (HUD employee) OneDrive account.
+Attorney's OneDrive account.
 This project-specific folder will be used as the initial storage location for a complete set of the Final Executed Documents in electronic form (the "Virtual Closing Binder" or "VCB").
 The VCB replaces, and will share the same function moving forward, as the hard-copy binders field counsel historically delivered to their Program Offices after closing.
-These binders included (i) the Washington Docket, which was consolidated with certain underwriting exhibits held by the Program Office and transmitted to HUD Headquarters for permanent retention and (ii) an "insuring binder" that served as a reference set for program staff working on asset management assignments.
+These binders included (i) the legal section of the Washington Docket, which was consolidated with certain underwriting exhibits held by the Program Office and transmitted to HUD Headquarters for permanent retention and (ii) an "insuring binder" that served as a reference set for program staff working on asset management assignments.

-1. The VCB must remain under the HUD Closing Attorney's exclusive control until transferred to the Program Office.
-Prior to transfer, the HUD Closing Attorney should add the fully endorsed FHA Note (as indicated in Section 3.4) along with any trailing documents (e.g., time-stamped copies from the recorder's office).
+- 1. The VCB must remain under the HUD Closing Attorney's exclusive control until transferred to the Program Office.
+Prior to transfer, the HUD Closing Attorney should add the fully endorsed FHA Note (as indicated in Section 3.4) along with any Trailing Documents (e.g., time-stamped copies from the recorder's office).
 These additions to the VCB must be named in accordance with the conventions described in Section 2.4 B. The VCB should also include a copy of the Program Office's "clearance to close" memo and any other closing-related documents the Closing Attorney identifies as appropriate for permanent retention.
-Note that while responsibility for creating the VCB rests with the HUD Closing Attorney, the HUD Closing Attorney and the Closing Coordinator will separately review submissions in accordance with the appliable program guidance and established regional review procedures.

-2. The HUD Closing Attorney is responsible for ensuring the VCB is accurate and complete.
+Note that while responsibility for creating the VCB rests with the HUD Closing Attorney, the HUD Closing Attorney and the Closing Coordinator will separately review submissions in accordance with the appliable program guidance and established regional review procedures. - 2.
+The HUD Closing Attorney is responsible for ensuring the VCB is accurate and complete, the FHA Note is released, and closing is otherwise complete.
 After making this determination, the HUD Closing Attorney (or designee) will release the VCB to the Closing Coordinator (or other HUD staff designated by the Program Office) using the OneDrive system's share feature.
-This feature generates an email with a link permitting the designated recipient to download a shared folder and its contents.

-3. OGC advises and expects the Program Offices to upload the VCB files, along with any relevant administrative documents, to their Record Management Systems within 30 days after receiving the HUD Closing Attorney's link.
-After 30 days, HUD Closing Attorneys should restrict access and manage VCB files in accordance with the procedures adopted in their respective regions (see Section 4.2).
+This feature generates an e-mail with a link permitting the designated recipient to download a shared folder and its contents.
+If the Program Office accommodates a special request to accept a required exhibit post-closing, the HUD Closing Attorney should confirm with the Closing Coordinator whether the VCB should be released to the Program Office without the Trailing Document.
+In addition, the regional procedures described in Section 4.2 should address the transmission of VCBs without Trailing Documents when necessary to ensure the timely completion of post-endorsement administrative and initial asset management functions (e.g. preparation of the Form HUD-290). - 3.
+As the official custodian of records, Program Offices should upload the VCB files received from the HUD Closing Attorney, along with any relevant administrative documents, to their Record Management Systems within 30 days of receiving the HUD Closing Attorney's link.
+After 30 days, HUD Closing Attorney's will remove external access to OGC's OneDrive accounts and manage their VCB files in accordance with the procedures adopted in their respective regions (see Section 4.2).

+HUD Closing Attorneys should remove access and manage VCB files in accordance with the procedures adopted in their respective regions (see Section 4.2).